ISAITB/docs-services/source/introduction/index.rst

 A key element of the GITB specifications is the set of **GITB test service APIs**.
 These are SOAP web service interfaces (defined using WSDLs and XSDs) that allow extension of the core GITB test bed software by means of decoupled components that offer domain-specific capabilities.
-Such capabilities may be specific to a given project's testing needs and are not offered by the test bed out of the box, such as the handling of a custom communication protocol or the validation of arbitrary content.
+Such capabilities may be specific to a given project's testing needs and would not be offered by the test bed out of the box, such as the handling of a custom communication protocol or the validation of arbitrary content.
 The purpose of the GITB test service APIs is to define a common interface between such components and the test bed so that they can interact in a consistent manner as part of test cases.